« Previous Page

 infected and her fetus is mature enough, her doctor or nurse-midwife might not

-attempt to delay the birth.
+try to delay the birth.

 Preterm premature rupture of membranes (pPROM)

-is when your water breaks (rupture of the amniotic sac) before 37 completed weeks of
+means that your water breaks (rupture of the amniotic sac) before 37 completed weeks of

 pregnancy.
 When given to women